SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 }
 ```

-## Example 2: Filter content by a specific column property and Order the results
+## Example 2: Enumerate content by a specific column property and Order the results

-This example filters the specified container content by the column property that is on the item and will order the results by the column specified.
+This example enumerates the specified container content by the column property that is on the item and will order the results by the column specified.

 ### Request